trustpoliticsfear/trustpoliticsfear.github.io/_texts/narrative.md

 ---

-## Editor's note

-Students were asked to write a personal reflection on growing up in the war on terror.
+## Writing Prompt: Students were asked to write a personal reflection on growing up in the 'war on terror'.

 ---